 I think it’s a happy coincidence that January is not only national soup month, but also the peak of people’s efforts to lose weight.
 Research shows that soups can help you lose weight: in one study, published in the journal Physiology & Behavior, people consumed the fewest calories on days when they ate soup rather than the same ingredients in solid form.
 Soup has a high water content, which can help you feel full.
 Broth-based soups packed with veggies give you the biggest bang for your caloric buck.
 And, just like salad, soup is a good vehicle for vegetables (the fiber in vegetables also promotes feelings of fullness for few calories).
 And in a study published in Appetite, people who started lunch with vegetable soup ended up eating 20 percent less than those who skipped the soup.

-In the January/February issue of EatingWell Magazine, Joyce Hendley, co-author of the James Beard Award-winning cookbook The EatingWell Diet, wrote about a recipe she developed for the ultimate weight-loss soup, a skinny, super-satisfying vegetable minestrone soup inspired by a favorite Weight Watchers recipe: “I’ll never forget the moment in a Weight Watchers meeting when the conversation turned to ‘The Soup.’
+Joyce Hendley, co-author of the James Beard Award-winning cookbook The EatingWell Diet, developed the ultimate weight-loss soup for EatingWell Magazine.
+The skinny, super-satisfying vegetable minestrone soup is inspired by a favorite Weight Watchers recipe: “I’ll never forget the moment in a Weight Watchers meeting when the conversation turned to ‘The Soup.’
 Everyone in the room, it seemed, owed their success to the Garden Vegetable Soup recipe in the program booklet.
 Words like ‘easy,’ ‘yummy’ and ‘filling’ kept coming up, and the best ones of all: ‘virtually calorie-free.’
 I practically sprinted home to make it that night.

 “The soup was simplicity itself: carrots, onions, cabbage, tomato and spinach simmered with seasonings in broth.
 It tasted fantastic.
 And it worked: I ate the soup for lunch most days (and for dinner some busy nights) and lost 15 pounds in a few months without feeling deprived.”